 It is important to compare the year-end results to budget to assess how well the budget has estimated the actual outcome.
-However, there are differences between the operating budget and the operating fund financial results that must be adjusted before the comparison can occur.
+However, there are differences between the University's operating budget and the year-end consolidated results that must be adjusted before the comparison can occur.
 These differences are summarized as follows: